E2LLM: Encoder Elongated Large Language Models for Long-Context Understanding and Reasoning: More Discussions on Training and Inference Efficiency

-In this subsection, we examine the inference efficiency of various methods.
-We begin by selecting seven context lengths evenly distributed between 1K and 73K, as both Yarn and LongLoRA encounter out-of-memory (OOM) issues at a context length of 74K.
-For each selected context length, we randomly choose ten samples and truncate them to the predefined length.
-We then average the runtime and GPU memory costs over these ten samples and illustrate the results as a function of context length in Figure~\ref{fig:inf_efficiency}.
+\paragraph{Inference Efficiency:} We now proceed to examine the inference efficiency of various methods.
+We begin by selecting seven differing context lengths that range from 1K to 73K; both YaRN and LongLoRA encounter out-of-memory issues at a context length of 74K.
+For each selected context length, we randomly select ten samples and truncate them to their predefined lengths.
+Upon averaging the runtime and GPU memory costs (i.e., peak allocated memory) over these samples, we reveal the results as a function of context length in Figure~\ref{fig:efficiency}(b) and \ref{fig:efficiency}(c).